clasei/clasei/README.md

 Hi there! 👋🏾 Welcome to my README.

-I'm ```Clara Seijo```, and here's a little about my approach and style as a front-end developer.
+I'm ```Clara Seijo```, and I'm a **pragmatic front-end developer**.

 ## In a Nutshell

-I'm a **pragmatic front-end developer**, blending a hands-on, functional approach with minimalistic design.
+I blend a hands-on, functional style with minimalistic design.
 I ensure accessibility in my works, aiming for clarity and conciseness.
 Above all, I make sensible decisions that prioritize user experience, creating both aesthetically pleasing and functional outputs.

-## My Approach & Style
+## My Style & Approach

 **1. Pragmatic** → ```Prioritizing working solutions over passing trends with a direct and hands-on approach.```
 **2. Functional** → ```Focusing on functionality where every element serves a clear and meaningful purpose.```